 In commemoration of Black History Month, PRB is exploring changing racial demographics in the United States, their impact on society, and the structural barriers hindering racial equity.

-This fall, PRB board member Kyler Sherman-Wilkins, assistant professor of sociology at Missouri State University, will introduce new curriculum that aim to bring a deeper understanding of the roles of race and ethnicity in demographic research and methods.
+This fall, PRB board member Kyler Sherman-Wilkins, assistant professor of sociology at Missouri State University, will introduce new curriculum that aims to bring a deeper understanding of the roles of race and ethnicity in demographic research and methods.
 PRB spoke with him about his goals for the program and future implications for the study of demography.

 Q: How have definitions of race and ethnicity changed over time in the United States?